Variable Clustering via Distributionally Robust Nodewise Regression: Introduction

-The main contributions of this article are the following.
-First, we connect a multi-factor block model for variable clustering to the subspace clustering problem.
-Specifically, we show that under a multi-factor block model, the observations of the variables lie near a union of low-dimensional subspaces.
-Hence subspace clustering methods are directly applicable to such models.
-Second, we formulate a distributionally robust version of the commonly used nodewise regression method in subspace clustering.
+The main contributions of this article are the following. \begin{itemize} \item We connect a multi-factor block model for variable clustering to the subspace clustering problem.
+Based on that, we formulate a distributionally robust version of the commonly used nodewise regression method in subspace clustering.
 To our best knowledge, we are the first to apply DRO to nodewise regression and subsequently subspace clustering.
-This version of nodewise regression is motivated by the uncertainty in the data and leads to an interpretable regularization.
-Third, we obtain a convenient convex relaxation of distributionally robust nodewise regression, provide guidance on the choice of the size of the robust region, and propose an ADMM algorithm for efficient implementation.
-Instead of artificially introducing sparsity through the $L_1$ regularization, the convex relaxation results in a natural spectral-norm regularization that does not necessarily pursue sparsity.
-The regularization parameter is related explicitly to the size of the robust region, which can be informed purely by the data and easily computed given a generic confidence level.
-In addition, our proposed ADMM algorithm significantly speeds up the calculation compared to off-the-shelf convex optimizers, which enables us to test it on dimensions higher than the hundreds.
-Our method is validated in an extensive simulation study.
-Lastly, we make an empirical contribution in obtaining interpretable clusters and utilizing them to facilitate portfolio selection.
-Backtesting results show that clustering information can offer a substantial advantage in obtaining diversified portfolios, and our method generally improves existing algorithms for portfolio selection.
+This version of nodewise regression is motivated by the uncertainty in the data and leads to an {\it interpretable} regularization. \item We obtain a convenient convex relaxation of the distributionally robust nodewise regression, provide guidance on the choice of the size of the robust region, and propose an ADMM algorithm for efficient implementation.
+The algorithm significantly speeds up the calculation compared to off-the-shelf convex optimizers, which enables us to test it in high dimension.
+The superiority of our method compared with major peers is validated by extensive numerical experiments. \end{itemize}

 The rest of the paper is organized as follows.
-In Section \ref{sec:variable_clustering_overview}, we provide a more detailed overview of variable clustering, subspace clustering, and nodewise regression.
+In Section \ref{sec:variable_clustering_overview}, we provide a overview of variable clustering, subspace clustering, and nodewise regression.
 In Section \ref{sec:dro_formulation}, we introduce our DRO nodewise regression method and present theoretical results.
-A simulation study and an empirical study for portfolio backtesting are reported respectively in Sections \ref{sec:simulation_experiments} and \ref{sec:empirical_experiments}.
+Numerical experiment results are reported in \Cref{sec:simulation_experiments,sec:empirical_experiments_face,sec:empirical_experiments}.
+The code is publicly available at \url{https://github.com/xuxiao2695/dro-subspace-clustering}.